 002—Structure: Why ‘How You Say It’ Is as Important as ‘What You Say’ (Wednesday, May 13, 1:00pm EDT)

 Veteran White House speechwriter Bob Lehrman, author of The Political Speechwriter's Companion and teacher of public communication at American University, will demonstrate why the structure of your speech is vitally important to creating audience understanding.
 Deciding on the right structure early not only streamlines your writing but motivates listeners to act.
 Lehrman will help you master several sturdy structures, one of which will work for almost every speech you write.

-You have a structure, so you know how you’ll start and how you’ll finish it.
-But what about that murky middle?
+You have a theme, and you know your structure.
+But what gives the body of the speech the muscle to move an audience?
 In this session, with Washington’s most sought-after humor speechwriter and high-profile corporate executive communication counselor Eric Schnure, you’ll learn how to use all the rhetorical tools—anecdotes; wit; quotations; statistics presented so that the numbers don’t numb—in ways that convince audiences that the problems they address are urgent, and that the solutions they suggest are reasonable, practical and right.

 004—Storytelling for Speechwriters: How to Make Your Speeches Stick (Wednesday, May 27, 1:00pm EDT)